kreshuklab/plant-seg/README.md

 for maximum performance we recommend that the application is run on a machine with a high performance GPU for deep learning.

 ## Docker image
-We also provide a docker image with plantseg package.
+We also provide a docker image with plantseg package installed.
+Make sure that [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is installed on the docker host.

 **Linux only**: In oder to execute the docker image in the GUI mode, fist we need to allow everyone to access X server on the docker host.
 This can be done by invoking the following command in the terminal: